 Planning Guide for Lassen Volcanic National Park in California

-Stop off at a Visitors Center for an interpretive area, restrooms and water fountains.
+Stop off at a Visitor Center for an interpretive area, restrooms and water fountains.
 I picked up the free Junior Ranger booklets.

 The Junior Ranger Program is the go-to program for families to learn more about Mojave National Preserve.
 It’s free and takes about an hour to complete.
 My kids love the badges that the park rangers present them after completing their booklets.